piskvorky/bounter/README.md

 ----

-For more details, see the [API docstrings](https://github.com/RaRe-Technologies/bounter/blob/master/bounter/bounter.py).
+For more details, see the [API docstrings](https://github.com/RaRe-Technologies/bounter/blob/master/bounter/bounter.py) or read the [blog](https://rare-technologies.com/counting-efficiently-with-bounter-pt-1-hashtable/).

 ## Example on the English Wikipedia